alessandrogama/ofertaszump/README.md

-# Flutkart
+# Ofertas Zump

-A new shopping app built with flutter.
+A new Offers app built with flutter.

 ## Getting Started